Dr. Walter Dunson

 • Sounds and Letters, a manual of cumulative units of phonemic awareness drills intended for use by teachers or speech-language pathologists to build efficiency in the five activities of phonemic awareness (replication, blending, segmenting, substitution, and rhyming).

-Dr. Dunson has appeared as a guest on NPR and Project Baltimore, presented on the importance of evidence-based reading instruction before the Maryland State Board of Education, the Maryland Higher Education Commission, the Maryland House of Delegates, and the Maryland Senate.
-He has served as an expert witness and an educational advocate in cases involving the District of Columbia Public Schools and several county school districts in Maryland and Virginia, and he served as the keynote speaker at the 17th Annual Region 4 Dyslexia Conference in Houston, Texas on December 16, 2016.
-In addition to his position at Cardinal Reading Strategies, he is a former member of Right to Read-Maryland, a coalition of educational organizations, advocates, and supporters who have the common goal of improving teacher education so that all teachers have the knowledge and tools to teach reading effectively.
-Several bills that foster effective reading instruction using the science of reading have been introduced in the Maryland legislature by Right to Read-Maryland over the past four years.
-Dr. Dunson has also served as an adjunct professor in Loyola University Maryland’s Graduate School of Education where he taught evidence-based reading instruction to public and private school educators, and he is a former member of the Maryland State Department of Education Elementary Literacy Work Group, a committee chartered to revise the four reading courses at the college/university level that teachers must complete in order to obtain state certification.
+Dr. Dunson is strong proponent of evidence-based reading research, and a former member of the Board of Directors of the International Dyslexia Association (Houston Branch).
+He appeared as a guest on NPR and Project Baltimore, and he presented on the importance of evidence-based reading instruction before the Maryland State Board of Education, the Maryland Higher Education Commission, the Maryland House of Delegates, and the Maryland Senate.
+He has served as an expert witness and an educational advocate in cases involving the District of Columbia Public Schools and several county school districts in Maryland and Virginia.
+He served as the keynote speaker at the 17th Annual Region 4 Dyslexia Conference in Houston, Texas on December 16, 2016, and he presented a breakout session on the inherent benefits of structured literacy at the Plain Talk About Dyslexia conference in Baton Rouge, Louisiana on October 2, 2025.
+In addition to his position as Founder and Executive Director of Cardinal Reading Strategies, LLC, he is a former member of Right to Read-Maryland, a coalition of educational organizations, advocates, and supporters who have the common goal of improving teacher education so that all teachers have the knowledge and tools to teach reading effectively.
+Several bills that foster effective reading instruction using the science of reading were introduced in the Maryland legislature by Right to Read-Maryland from 2017-2020.
+Dr. Dunson has also served as a guest lecturer at the University of Maryland and as an adjunct assistant professor in Loyola University Maryland’s Graduate School of Education, where he taught evidence-based reading instruction to public and private school educators.
+Lastly, he is a former member of the Maryland State Department of Education Elementary Literacy Work Group, a committee chartered to revise the four reading courses at the college/university level that all Maryland teachers must complete to obtain state certification.